tzsombi01/SpringWebShop/README.md

 ---

-### Project in Java Spring about a sample webshop.
+### Project in Java Spring and Angular implementing a webshop / e-commerce site.

 ---

 In this project you can see a small working webshop, which was purely created as a personal side project.

 I'm trying to use the available best practices and implement as much **new** stuff as possible.

 ---